 I didn’t like the first one I did as much, but I just kept going with it to see where it would take me.

-I ended up including it in the video and blog post because I felt like it was important for you to see that there is no wrong or bad way to do these activities, even if you’re not crazy about the results.
+I ended up including it in the video and blog post because I felt like it was important for you to see that there is no wrong or bad way to do these drawing warm up exercises, even if you’re not crazy about the results.

 Give yourself the space and compassion to experiment!